-The community needs to become custodians of their environment by supporting the authorities objectives regarding waste management.
-This can be achieved by reporting pollution events as well as reducing household pollution through adopting a reduce-reuse-recycle culture.
+The community needs to become custodians of their environment by supporting the authority's objectives regarding waste management.
+This can be achieved by various actions such as reporting pollution events as well as reducing household pollution through adopting a culture of reduce-reuse-recycle.

-Existing waste management policies and plans need to be updated and better implemented to ensure that the municipalities fulfil their required mandates in terms of waste management; and the municipalities need to continue to support organisations that undertake continual monitoring of environmental conditions within the SBLM.
+Existing waste management policies and plans need to be updated and better implemented to ensure that the municipalities fulfil their required mandates in terms of waste management; and the municipalities need to continue to support organisations that undertake continual monitoring of environmental conditions within the WCDM.

-The SBLM has a large number of industrial and processing facilities along the coastline that discharge into the coastal environment.
-The SBLM also supports a number of aquaculture activities that may also contribute to coastal and marine degradation if their management practices become unsustainable.
-There are two organisations who are very proactive in monitoring environmental conditions, particularly within the SBLM and these organisations need to be supported by the municipality as well as other relevant spheres of government.

-It is important that all discharge and other pollution generating activities within the SBLM are properly authorised and that they remain compliant with their authorisation conditions.
+The WCDM has a large number of industrial and processing facilities along the Saldanha Bay coastline that discharge into the coastal environment.
+The WCDM also supports a number of aquaculture activities that may also contribute to coastal and marine degradation if their management practices become unsustainable.
+Currently, there are two organisations that are very active in monitoring environmental conditions, particularly within Saldanha Bay LM, and these organisations need to be supported by the municipalities as well as other relevant spheres of government.
+It is important that all discharge and other pollution generating activities within the WCDM are properly authorised and that they remain compliant with their authorisation conditions.